willyvaessen/100DaysofCode/README.md

 ## 11 August 2023
 Today I didn't have a lot of time to work on the site layout.
-During late night hours, I came up with the idea of filling my content area with the contents of a markown file and I stumbled upon the Showdown markdown to HTML converter.
-I played around with it a little an I like it, although I have some tweaking to do.
+During late night hours, I came up with the idea of filling my content area with the contents of a markdown file and I stumbled upon the Showdown markdown to HTML converter.
+I played around with it a little and I like it, although I have some tweaking to do.

 ## 12 August 2023
 Really not much coding today, rather browsing the Wayback Machine looking at old copies of what used to be my websites.
 Nothing pretty, actually, but it was out there.
 I'm going to try and find a way to incorporate that history as part of my soon-to-be new design.

+## 13 August 2023
+A quiet day this was.
+Time for a break, so just a little bit of coding, in order to get something started for my overview of old website versions I had made in the past.